ibm-cloud-docs/vpc/manage-scc.md

 [Config rules](#x3084914){: term} are used to enforce the configuration standards that you want to implement across your accounts.
 To learn more about the data that you can use to create a rule for application and network load balancers, review the following table.

-To learn more about config rules, check out [What is a config rule?](/docs/security-compliance?topic=security-compliance-what-is-rule).
+To learn more about constructing config rules, check out [Formatting rules and templates](/docs/security-compliance?topic=security-compliance-formatting-rules-templates).

 | VPC Service | Resource kind | Property | Operator type | Value | Description |